SixLabors/docs/articles/imagesharp.drawing/migratingfromsystemdrawing.md

 output.Mutate(context => context.Paint(canvas =>
 {
     canvas.DrawImage(source, source.Bounds, new RectangleF(32, 32, 320, 220));
-    canvas.Draw(Pens.Solid(Color.White, 4), new RectangleF(32, 32, 320, 220));
+    canvas.Draw(Pens.Solid(Color.White, 4), new Rectangle(32, 32, 320, 220));
 }));
 ```

 Keep source images alive until the canvas has replayed.
 Inside `Paint(...)`, replay is owned by the processing operation.
-If you create and manage a canvas yourself, dispose or flush it before disposing source images used by drawing commands.
+If you create and manage a canvas yourself, dispose it before disposing source images used by drawing commands.

 ## Clipping

 `Graphics.SetClip(...)` maps to saving canvas state with clip paths.
 Restore the state when the clipped drawing is complete.

+For equivalent `SetClip(...)` behavior, use `BooleanOperation.Intersection`.
+ImageSharp.Drawing clip paths are combined through [`ShapeOptions.BooleanOperation`](xref:SixLabors.ImageSharp.Drawing.Processing.ShapeOptions.BooleanOperation), and the default operation is not the same as intersecting the current drawing area with the supplied clip.

 System.Drawing: